thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 - Set a default calendar for each column of a worksheet
 - Set a default calendar for a cluster
 - Override the calendar used in the search bar by typing the calendar name

-## Supported calendar types

-Custom calendar supports the following types of calendars, and more:
-- Retail calendars, like 4-4-5, 4-5-4, or 5-4-4
-- Fiscal calendars, where the year or quarter starts on a different date each year
-- Pharmaceutical calendars, where the week runs from Friday through Thursday
-- Calendars for different languages

 ## Limitiations
 - Maximum scope of the date dimension is 90 years